 Worksheets and downloads

-Host: On ‘Star Students’ today we’re speaking to Peter who is going to tell us about the Pomodoro Technique, a system to help manage your time.
+Host: On ‘Star Students’ today we’re speaking to Peter, who is going to tell us about the Pomodoro Technique, a system to help manage your time.
 It was invented by an Italian man called Francesco Cirillo in the 1980s.
-He called it the Pomodoro Technique after a tomato-shaped timer that his mother used to use when she was cooking.
+Now, he called it the Pomodoro Technique after a tomato-shaped timer that his mother used to use when she was cooking.
 Pomodoro is Italian for tomato.
 And this tomato has helped Peter become an A-grade student.
-Welcome, Peter.
+So, Peter, welcome to the studio.

 Host: Tell us about the Pomodoro Technique.
 What’s it about?